ryanbarwise/README-generator/README.md

   <a name = "repo"></a>
   ## Repo
-  view, clone, or fork at will...feedback is welcome
+  view, clone, or fork at will.
+I am happy to receive feedback.

   <a name = "contributions"></a>
   ## Contributions